jetbridge/axios-jwt/README.md

   })
 }

 // 5.
-Clear the auth tokens from localstorage const logout = () => clearAuthTokens()
+Remove the auth tokens from storage const logout = () => clearAuthTokens()

 // Check if refresh token exists